Galhu6/Todo-app/README.md

 - **Dashboard** – lists and tasks management UI
 - **DashboardProtection** – redirects unauthenticated users
-- **Navbar**, **Footer**, **ImageCarousell** and **LogoGrid** – layout components
+- **Navbar**, **Footer**, **ImageCarousell** and **LogoGrid** – layout components The LogoGrid arranges technology logos in a responsive grid that scales across screen sizes.

 Screen components in `src/screens` assemble these pieces.
 The entry point `App.tsx` defines routes using `react-router-dom`.